wuyichen24/system-design-knowledge/patterns/transaction_patterns/Saga.md

 ## Pros & Cons
 ### Pros
 - Maintains the data consistency of an application across multiple services.
+- Supports for long-lived transactions (Other microservices are not blocked if a microservice is running for a long time).

 ### Cons
 - Increases the complexity of an application.